Contact: Dale Sieverding, Director of Worship | (310) 566-1520 |

 6. Submit Required Documents & Fees

-At Marriage Information Night, you will be given a booklet that will provide complete details for planning a wedding at Monica w/marriage preparation AND marriage preparation with a wedding planned elsewhere.
+At Marriage Information Night, you will be given a booklet that will provide complete details for planning a wedding at St. Monica w/marriage preparation AND marriage preparation with a wedding planned elsewhere.
 The details will include a checklist of all legal documents and fees.

 Since marriage celebrates the unbreakable commitment between a man and a woman who are free to make this mature decision in the community of believers, certain documents are required to establish your sacramental status within the Church, your freedom from any previous unions, as well as sworn statements attesting to your clear understanding of the nature and responsibilities of Marriage.
 When a Catholic prepares to marry someone from another faith tradition, a specific document or "dispensation" is also required.
 The following items are required documents.